Brain-Train-Consultancy-services-LLP/ai-open-problem-prompts/README.md

 Some contributors may later be invited for deeper collaboration.
 Most participation here is simply for learning and growth.

+This repository is open to anyone.
+You do not need to apply, register, or seek permission to explore these problems.
+Participation here does not imply recruitment or evaluation.

 ---

 ## Participation Guidelines